 Are there any restrictions on the type of real estate I can invest in?

-While Self-Directed IRAs offer many investment options, some restrictions exist.
-You cannot invest in life insurance contracts or collectibles like art or antiques.
+While Self-Directed IRAs offer many investment options, they also have some restrictions.
+You cannot invest in life insurance contracts or in collectibles such as art or antiques.
 However, you can invest in various types of real estate, including residential, commercial, and even raw land.